homcloud.interface module

 Compute PDList by using an alpha filtration from a point cloud.

-• pointcloud (numpy.ndarray) – Point cloud data.
+pointcloud (numpy.ndarray) – Point cloud data.
 Each row represents a single point.
+Only 2D or 3D pointclouds are available.

-• no_squared (bool) – By default, all birth/death times are squared.
-If no_squared is True, all computed birth/death times are not squared.
+squared (bool) – By default, all birth/death times are squared.
+If squared is False, all computed birth/death times are not squared.

 This parameter is used to compute relative homology.
 This parameter allows you to analyze the interspace structures between two or more objects in your pointcloud.